 Is SAP HANA In-Memory Databases Not Enough - Why tune it with Amazon S3?

-- Large amount of data can be stored, archived and protected without up-front construction costs.
+- A large amount of data can be stored, archived and protected without up-front construction costs.

-- No worries on access bandwidth and payments based on actual usage.
+- No worries about access bandwidth and payments based on actual usage.

 - 99.99999999% availability and data durability without data loss concerns.

 - Through file lifecycle management, one can set the storage lifetime for a particular dataset before it is automatically cleansed.